runcycles/.github/profile/README.md

 # RunCycles — Rein in autonomous chaos ⚡️

-**A budget authority for autonomous execution.**

-**RunCycles** is the runtime enforcement layer for **Cycles** — an open protocol for deterministic exposure accounting in autonomous software.
+**The production runtime for the Cycles protocol.**

+**Cycles** defines how agents reserve budget, commit spend, and release unused reservations.
+**RunCycles** enforces those rules in production — atomically, under concurrency, across retries.

+Think: HTTP is the protocol.
+RunCycles is your server.

-It enforces one rule:
+RunCycles enforces one rule:

 **reserve exposure before execution, then commit actual usage or release the remainder afterward.**